ProjectEvergreen/greenwood/www/pages/docs/data.md

 }
 ```

+To assist with this, Greenwood provides all your content as data, accessible from a single _graph.json_ file that you can simply [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) RESTfully or, if you install our [plugin for GraphQL](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-graphql), you can use a GraphQL interfact to make all this a reality! 💯

 ### Internal Sources
-Greenwood exposes a [GraphQL](https://graphql.org/) + [Apollo](https://www.apollographql.com/docs/apollo-server/) server locally when developing available at `localhost:4000` that can be used to get information about your local content like path, "slug", title and other useful information that will be dynamic to the content you have.
-Programmatic access to this data can provide the oppourtunity to share your content with your users in a way that supports sorting, filter, organizing, and more!
+Greenwood (via [**plugin-graphql**](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-graphql)) exposes an [Apollo](https://www.apollographql.com/docs/apollo-server/) server locally when developing available at `localhost:4000` that can be used to get information about your local content like path, "slug", title and other useful information that will be dynamic to the content you create.
+Programmatic access to this data can provide you the oppourtunity to share your content with your users in a way that supports sorting, filter, organizing, and more!

 ![graphql-playground](/assets/graphql-playground.png)